Radionuclide - gallbladder; Gallbladder scan; Biliary scan; Cholescintigraphy; HIDA; Hepatobiliary nuclear imaging scan

 Gallbladder radionuclide scan is a test that uses radioactive material to check gallbladder function.
 It is also used to look for bile duct blockage or leak.

-The health care provider will inject a radioactive chemical called a gamma emitting tracer into a vein.
+The health care provider will inject a radioactive chemical called a gamma-emitting tracer into a vein.
 This material collects mostly in the liver.
-It will then flow with bile into the gallbladder and then to the duodenum or small intestine.
+It will then flow with bile into the gallbladder and then through the common bile duct to the duodenum or small intestine.

 For the test: